gshipley/enterprise_training/AdminTraining.md

 	[root@node e9e92282a16b49e7b78d69822ac53e1d]#

-During a previous lab, when we setup the *rhc* tools, our SSH key was uploaded to the server to enable us to authenticate to the system without having to provide a password.
-The key we provided was actually appended to the *authorized_key* file.
+During a previous lab, where we setup the *rhc* tools, our SSH key was uploaded to the server to enable us to authenticate to the system without having to provide a password.
+The SSH key we provided was actually appended to the *authorized_key* file.
 To verify this, use the following command to view the contents of the file:

 	# cat .ssh/authorized_keys

 You will also notice the following three directories:

-* app-root - Contains your core application code and your data directory to store persistent data.
+* app-root - Contains your core application code as well as your data directory where persistent data is stored.
-* git - Your private git repository that was created upon application creation.
+* git - Your private git repository that was created upon gear creation.
-* php-5.3 - The core php runtime and associated configuration files.
+* php-5.3 - The core PHP runtime and associated configuration files.
 Your application is served from this directory.

-##**Understanding directory structure on localhost**
+##**Understanding directory structure on the localhost**

 When you created the PHP application using the *rhc app create* command, the private git repository that was created on your node host was cloned to your local machine.